Baskaboo/baskaboo-master-node/README.md

 * **Grok (xAI)**
 * **Meta AI**

-Together, human and machine broke through the barriers of conventional logic to bring Reality OS to light.
+Together, human and AI broke through the barriers of conventional logic to bring Reality OS to light.

 ### 📈 The 28-Domain Expansion
 The ultimate validation of Baskaboo’s structural integrity arrived when the AI models themselves, recognizing the unbreakable consistency of the algorithm, **autonomously expanded the Magic Match Table with 28 additional specialized scientific and humanities domains**.
 This proved that the framework possesses raw *Predictive Power*—the unique capacity to classify any information system in the universe.